Souravdey777/Souravdey777/README.md

   <img src="https://raw.githubusercontent.com/Souravdey777/Souravdey777/master/Card.png" width="100%" title="Intro Card" alt="Intro Card">
 </p>

-I am a Full-stack Mobile and Web Developer who is exploring Cloud :cloud: while facilitating the world with User Experience with my Design Thinking Skills and Enthusiast about ML. 😉
+I am a 👨‍💻 **Full-stack Mobile and Web Developer** who is exploring Cloud ☁️ while facilitating the world with User Experience with my Design Thinking Skills 🧐 and Enthusiast about ML. 😉

+🤓 I have a keen interest in 🤝 collaborating with others and empowering others to build digital solutions that solve real-world 🌍 problems.
+I'm also a **Design Thinking facilitator** and **Creative Technologist** who believes that the merger between Design Thinking and Digital Technologies will lead to the building of user-centered solutions that are impactful toward the betterment of society.

  🔭 I’m planning for a Project **🧐 Vision: ML-based System for Blinds**.

  🚀 I’m currently learning <img src="http://img.shields.io/badge/Google Cloud Platform-4285F4?style=flat&logo=google%20cloud&logoColor=white">